ACPK/meetups/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.1 rails 5.0.0.rc1

-* System dependencies
+* System dependencies - actioncable via either async or redis

-* Configuration
+* Configuration - via ENV for both postgres and actioncable / redis

-* Database creation
+* Database creation - Postgres - rails db:schema:load

-* Database initialization
+* Database initialization - Postgres - no initialization required

 * How to run the test suite